Introduction to GP¶

 init_method appropriate for your data.

-For all options, the root node is a function to avoid having degenerative
+options, the root node must be a function (as opposed to a variable or a

 terminals, allowing for smaller trees than